andrewpillar/jrnl/readme.md

 $ jrnl title "My Blog"
 ```

-Now, before we can publish our jrnl we need to set a remote.
+Now, before we can publish our journal we need to set a remote.
 A remote can either be a local filesystem path, or a remote SCP URL for copying the HTML files to.
 To keep things simple lets just use a local filesystem path for now.

 ```
 $ jrnl remote-set /tmp/blog-remote